jduffield65/coppafish/docs/pipeline/call_reference_spots.md

     === "With Background Removal"
         ![image](../images/pipeline/call_spots/background/thsd7a_spot_background_remove.png){width="500"}

-    Now no gene in the codebook looks that much like a background gene but if the background genes have not been fit, as with the first image above, spots like this will match to the gene which has the most rounds in the relavent channel/s.
+    No gene in the codebook looks that much like a background gene but if the background genes have not been fit, as with the first image above, spots like this will match to the gene which has the most rounds in the relavent channel/s.
 Here, *Thsd7a* has intensity in channel 2 in all rounds apart from round 2.
-    This problem will be exacerbated in the omp step, because at each iteration of the omp algorithm, it will just try and fit more and more genes to explain the intense channel.
+    This problem will be exacerbated in the omp step, because at each iteration of the [*OMP*](omp.md#omp-algorithm) algorithm, it will just try and fit more and more genes to explain the intense channel.

     If we do remove background though, as with the second image, the gene assignment will be based on the other channels where not all rounds were intense.
 In this case, we get a match to *Sst* due to round 2 and 3 in channel 0.

-    If we look at [`histogram_score`](#histogram_score) for *Thsd7a*, we see that wihtout background removal (purple), the peak in score is significantly larger:
+    If we look at [`histogram_score`](#histogram_score) for *Thsd7a*, we see that without background removal (purple), the peak in score is significantly larger:

     ![image](../images/pipeline/call_spots/background/thsd7a_hist.png){width="500"}